kalohq/learning-docker/doc/03-python-workflow.md

 - 12) Make Flask reload when files change
 - 13) Change the configuration of your `docker run` call to make sure that as you change the Python files with your IDE, the changes get reflected in your running Python application automagically.
 Time for a docker volume!! :tada:
+- 14) Given file changes now get reflected inside the container, change the query text passed to the Giphy API to always append the word `scotland` to whatever the user is searching for.
+Test the effectiveness of your changes!
 - 14) Provided you've tested the steps yourself, fill in the missing instructions in `scripts/help` so that new joiners will find their way around!

 ### Conclusion